 Absolute Moves move from the Current Position (A) to a given position (B).
-(The SMD17K calculates the direction and number of steps needed to move to the given position and moves that number of steps.)
+(The SMD34K calculates the direction and number of steps needed to move to the given position and moves that number of steps.)
 A trapezoidal profile is shown to the right, but Absolute Moves can also generate triangular profiles.
 The command's Target Position can be in the range of $\pm 8,388,607$ counts.
 The move will be clockwise if the Target Position is greater than the Current Position and counter-clockwise if the Target Position is less than the Current Position.

 - 1) The Home Position of the machine must be set before running an Absolute Move.
-See the reference section, Homing an SMD17K, which starts on page 49, for information on homing the machine. - 2) The Motor Position must be valid before you can use an Absolute Move.
+See the reference section, Homing an SMD34K, which starts on page 51, for information on homing the machine. - 2) The Motor Position must be valid before you can use an Absolute Move.
+(The Position Invalid status bit cannot be on.)
 The Motor Position becomes valid when you preset the position or home the machine. - 3) Absolute Moves allow you to move your machine without having to calculate relative positions.
 If you are controlling a rotary table, you can drive the table to any angle without having to calculate the distance to travel.
 For example an Absolute Move to 180° will move the table to the correct position regardless of where the move starts from.

-- ➤ The move completes without error. - ➤ You issue a Hold Move command through the Network Output Data.
+- ➤ The move completes without error. - ➤ You toggle the Hold_Move control bit in the Network Output Data.
 Note that your holding position will most likely not be the final position you commanded.
-You can resume a held Absolute Move by using the Resume\Move bit or the move can be aborted by starting another move.
-The use of the Hold Move and Resume Move commands is explained in the Controlling Moves In Progress section starting on page 38.
+You can resume a held Absolute Move by using the Resume_Move bit or the move can be aborted by starting another move.
+The use of the Hold_Move and Resume Move bits is explained in the Controlling Moves In Progress section starting on page 40.

-- ➤ You issue an Immediate Stop command through the Network Output Data. - ➤ An inactive-to-active transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
+- ➤ The Immediate Stop bit makes a $0 \rightarrow 1$ transition in the Network Input Data. - ➤ An inactive-to-active transition on an input configured as an E-Stop Input. - ➤ A CW or CWW Limit Switch is reached.
 If the limit that is reached is the same as the direction of travel, for example, hitting the CW limit while running a CW move, a Reset Errors command must be issued before moves are allowed in that direction again.
 If the limit that is reached is opposite the direction of travel, a Reset Errors command does not have to be issued.